The Loved One (1965) Queer Film A-

 Read MorePosted by Patrick Browne | Apr 1, 2026 | 60s, Amazon, Apple TV+, C+, Film Reviews, Queer Film, Queer Film/TV, Ratings: Movies and Television, Streaming, YouTube

-The subject matter, its release during the Christmas season, and a couple of scathing reviews by the major critics sealed its fate.
+The subject matter, its release during the Christmas season, and a couple of scathing, homophobic reviews by some major critics sealed its fate.
+It deserved better.

 Read MorePosted by Patrick Browne | Apr 1, 2026 | 60s, A-, Amazon, BFI Classics, Film Reviews, Queer Film, Queer Film/TV, Ratings: Movies and Television, Streaming, Uncategorized, YouTube